Six Flags Great Escape and Hurricane Harbor: History

 The Great Escape was opened in 1954 as Storytown USA, a Mother Goose themed amusement park by businessman Charles Wood who bought the land with his wife for $75,000.
 In 1957, realizing that the park was geared only toward small children, the park opened its Ghost Town area, the first of many themed areas opened in the park's history.

 For publicity, the park placed bumper stickers on every car in the parking lot.
 This practice stopped a few years later due to complaints and employees switched to attaching cardboard versions with wire.
 This was when a car bumper was separate from the body and one could get all the way around it with wire.
 In 1983, the park officially changed its name from Storytown USA to The Great Escape.

 In 1984, The Great Escape opened the Steamin' Demon, the first of its eventual seven roller coasters.
 The showpiece attraction at The Great Escape is the Comet.
 Re-opened at The Great Escape in 1994, this roller coaster already had a 41-year history as The Comet at Crystal Beach (an amusement park near Niagara Falls, Ontario).
-It was saved shortly after the park closed down forever after the 1988 season.
-Charley Wood, the owner of Great Escape Fun Park and Fantasy Island in Grand Island, New York successfully bid for The Comet and it sat in storage for a few years in Fantasy Island before making its way to the park in Queensbury, NY and reopening in 1994.
+It was saved shortly after the park closed down forever after the 1989 season.
+Charley Wood, the owner of Great Escape Fun Park and Fantasy Island in Grand Island, New York, successfully bid for The Comet and it sat in storage for a few years in Fantasy Island before making its way to the park in Queensbury, NY and reopening in 1994.
 Roller coaster enthusiasts recognize it as one of the best wooden roller coasters in North America.

 In 1996, Charles Wood sold the park to Premier Parks who would later go on to purchase the Six Flags company.
 Unlike many parks during that time, Great Escape was not rebranded or flagged as a Six Flags park.

 In February 2006, The Six Flags Great Escape Lodge & Indoor Waterpark opened up with positive reviews and sold-out weekends throughout the first month.
 This major addition includes a 38000 sqft waterpark exclusively for lodge guests.
 This is New York State's first indoor waterpark.

 The park debuted several new features for the 2006 season.
 These included character greetings from the likes of the whole Justice League.

-For the 2007 season, The Great Escape re-themed their dive show to a pirate-themed show, branded their pizza restaurant a Papa John's, and brought back the Superstars and Legends: Elvis!
+For the 2007 season, The Great Escape re-themed their dive show to a pirate-themed show, branded their pizza restaurant as Papa John's, and brought back the Superstars and Legends: Elvis!
 Show (which featured throughout the summer not only Elvis, but also Buddy Holly, and Billy Joel) to JollyTree Theatre.

 In addition to typical amusement park rides, the Great Escape offered a variety of unique shows, most notable of which was a high dive show featuring a team of divers scaling an 80 ft tower and plunging into a 10 ft deep pool.
 This also featured a fire diver.